-Alachua County is a county of approximately 250,000 residents, located in north central Florida.
+Alachua County is a county of approximately 270,000 residents, located in north central Florida.
 Gainesville is the county’s seat and largest city.
-Prostitution and sex trafficking activity have been well-documented in that city and surrounding communities, and in unincorporated areas of Alachua County.
-This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
+The city of Newberry, just outside Gainesville, has also done work to address demand.
+Prostitution and sex trafficking activity have been well-documented in Gainesville and surrounding communities, and in unincorporated areas of Alachua County.
+This activity and the problems and ancillary crimes it generates have resulted in complaints to law enforcement agencies from residents and businesses.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
 For example, in 2012, an Alachua County accountant was accused of keeping three women trapped in his home as sex slaves for months.
 He was arrested by the Alachua County Sheriff’s Office and faced multiple charges for human trafficking, sexual battery, prostitution and drug offenses.
 In November 2017, a Gainesville woman was arrested by Alachua County Sheriff’s deputies and charged with human trafficking, interfering with the custody of a minor and forcing a minor into prostitution.
 The case began when deputies responded to a missing juvenile report.
 During the investigation, evidence of human trafficking was observed.
 A 16-year-old girl who had fled from a group home in St. Petersburg was found in a motel room with a 31-year-old man who had responded to an online advertisement for an $80 massage.
-Weeks after running away from a group home — needing food, money and shelter — she was introduced to the offender who initially offered the girl food, shelter and a way to make money through sex.
-Ads were placed on the Backpage website and the offender handled the arrangements, then kept the money the victim was owed and hid the victim’s her phone to keep her from contacting anyone.
+Weeks after running away from a group home — needing food, money and shelter — she was introduced to the offender, who initially offered the girl food, shelter, and a way to make money through sex.
+Ads were placed on the Backpage website and the offender handled the arrangements, then kept the money the victim was owed and hid the victim’s phone to keep her from contacting anyone.

 - Alachua County Sheriff’s Office